-The local headlines in May were dominated by a news story regarding potential medical misdiagnosis by a Neurology consultant based at the Belfast Health Trust.
-The news reports estimated that up to 2500 patients under the consultant’s care could be affected.
+The local headlines in May 2018 were dominated by a news story regarding potential medical misdiagnosis by a Neurology consultant based at the Belfast Health Trust.
+The news subsequently estimated that up to 3500 patients under the consultant’s care could be affected.
 As a result, the Trust recalled patients to assess their condition and treatment; undoubtedly it continues to be a very anxious time for the many patients affected.

 What is medical negligence?

 If you have been left disappointed or dissatisfied with the outcome of medical treatment or advice from a doctor, dentist or other medical professional, then you may need to seek legal advice.
 Medical negligence constitutes any malpractice by act or omission carried out by any medical practitioner.
 Below is an example of the more common cases: